-Overloading is when a vehicle or trailers weight exceeds the tire’s load carrying capacity.
-In other words, it’s when your tires carry more weight than they can handle.
+Overloading is when a vehicle or trailer’s weight exceeds its tires’ load-carrying capacity.
+In other words, it’s when your tires are carrying more weight than they can safely handle.

 Underinflation is when the tire air pressure is too low to support the weight of the vehicle.

 Together, overloading and underinflation are the main causes of tire blowouts and tire failures.

 When a tire is overloaded or underinflated, it can’t grip the road properly; this leads to poor handling, vehicle instability, and reduced fuel economy.
 On top of that, overloading and underinflation lead to heat buildup in the sidewall and tread area, potentially causing serious problems.
 The more an overloaded/underinflated tire is driven on, the more it heats up, which can cause the structural components to break down and lead to tire failure.

 If a tire has been driven on for an extended period while overloaded and/or underinflated, you should have a tire professional inspect it for related damage or deformation.
 If any damage to the tire is found, it should be removed from service immediately and replaced.

 When replacing your tires, be sure that the new tires meet or exceed the minimum requirements for load-carrying capacity.
 Conversely, when loading a vehicle make sure that you don’t add more weight than can be supported by the tires.

 - Learn more about the air in your tires in these guides on tire air pressure.